documentnode/documentnode.io/Publishing/Publishing websites.md

 ## Custom domain

-A custom domain is optional and can only be specified by users who have subscribed to at least `Pro` plan.
+A custom domain is optional and can only be specified by users who have subscribed to at least `Creative` plan.

 For more details about how to configure your DNS record, please head to the [Custom domain](Custom%20domain.md) page.